 Pretend you're Martha Stewart or Paula Deen and make these!

-I was unsure about the Red Lobster Cheddar Bay Biscuit mix from Costco.
-First off, I’ve never ate at Red Lobster, not because I dislike it but because I kind of have my established list of favorite restaurants that I like to go to whenever we go out to eat I generally want to go to the places I know I already love (I’m a creature of a habit and hate change!).
+I was unsure about the Red Lobster Cheddar Bay Biscuit Mix from Costco when I first saw it.
+I’ve never eaten at Red Lobster - not because I dislike it, but because I kind of have my established list of favorite restaurants that I like to go to whenever we go out to eat (I’m a creature of a habit and hate change!).
 Red Lobster also isn't the first place that would come to mind for me when I think about freshly-baked biscuits, although they must make pretty good ones to be selling their mix in Costco.
-Anyway, I still wanted to try these because I love biscuits and have actually never made my own biscuits.
-The idea of pulling hot biscuits out of the oven just seemed really appealing to me during my shopping trip.
+Anyway, I still wanted to try these because I love biscuits and haven't ever made my own.
+The idea of pulling hot biscuits out of the oven just in time for dinner really appealed to me.

-The Red Lobster Cheddar Bay Biscuit mix cost $8.99 Canadian.
-The box includes 4 biscuit mixes and 4 herb and garlic spice packages.
+The box of Red Lobster Cheddar Bay Biscuit Mix cost $8.99 Canadian (regular price).
+The box includes four packages of biscuit mix and four packages of herb and garlic spice.
 Each bag of biscuit mix makes about 10 biscuits.
-In my opinion, four batches of biscuits for $8.99 isn’t outrageously expensive but it’s not ridiculously cheap either.
-The ingredients for making your own biscuits from scratch are super cheap so you’re paying for the convenience and the brand name.
+In my opinion, four batches of biscuits for $8.99 isn’t outrageously expensive, but it’s not ridiculously cheap either.
+The ingredients for making your own biscuits from scratch are super cheap, so you’re paying for the convenience and the brand name.
 Maybe the brand name is worth a lot to the Red Lobster fans out there?
-Keep in mind that if you want to make the biscuits with cheddar and the garlic herb butter brushed on top you need to supply your own cheese and butter.
+Keep in mind that if you want to make the biscuits with cheddar and the garlic herb butter brushed on top, you need to supply your own cheese and butter.

 Convenience, convenience, convenience.
 That was constantly going through my mind as I made these biscuits for the first time.
-Honestly, I mixed this up in probably less than a minute and a half.
-I had some old cheddar cheese slices in the fridge so instead of grating cheddar I just broke those up, threw the mix in a bowl with the cheese, added the water and stirred just until it was mixed (over mixing is not good).
-I plopped the mix aimlessly down on a parchment paper lined cookie sheet and put them in the oven and decided there was no way these were turning out because it was too simple.
-I was impressed staring into the oven watching my unsymmetrical blobs of mix turn into golden, delicious looking biscuits.
-Just before the biscuits were finished baking, I melted a bit of butter and added the seasoning packed and when I pulled the biscuits out I brushed a bit of butter/herb mixture on top of each biscuit.
-Seriously, if you want to pretend your Martha Stewart for the night, buy this mix.
+Honestly, I mixed them up in less than a minute and a half.
+I had some cheddar cheese slices in the fridge, so instead of grating cheddar to put in, I just broke those up, threw them in my mixing bowl with the biscuit mix, added the water and stirred until it was just mixed (over-mixing is not good).
+I plopped blobs of the finished mix down fairly randomly on a parchment paper-lined cookie sheet and put them in the oven.
+At that point, I decided there was no way that my biscuits were turning out because it was too simple to make them.
+I was impressed staring into the oven and watching my unsymmetrical blobs of mix turn into golden, delicious-looking biscuits.
+Just before the biscuits were finished baking, I melted a bit of butter in the microwave and added the seasoning packet.
+Then when I pulled the biscuits out, I brushed a bit of the butter/herb mixture on top of each biscuit.
+Seriously, if you want to pretend you're Martha Stewart for the night, buy this mix.
 It’s super easy to make great-tasting biscuits.
 One more thing.
 When I made our batch of biscuits, my husband and I couldn't eat all of them, and I discovered that it’s better to freeze the biscuits right away rather than leave them out or put them in the fridge, even if you’re having them the next night.
 I did this and took them out of the freezer the next night, reheated them for a few seconds in my microwave and found the light and fluffy texture inside was maintained.

-Sweet or savory biscuits?
-Any other kinds of cheese you would add to these biscuits?
+Do you prefer sweet or savory biscuits?
+Are there any other kinds of cheese you would add to these biscuits?